 Excerpt from the essay in Gannets and Tidal Pools exhibition publication, organized by Memorial University Art Gallery, 1978.

-Oberheide's work has been exhibited across Canada in traveling exhibitions such as Gannets and Tidal Pools organized by Memorial University Art Gallery, and is included in various private and public collections such as those of the Art Gallery of Newfoundland and Labrador, The Canada Council Art Bank, the National Gallery of Canada, and Confederation Centre Art Gallery, PEI.
+Her work has been exhibited across Canada in traveling shows, such as Gannets and Tidal Pools, organized by Memorial University Art Gallery (now The Rooms Provincial Art Gallery) in 1978.
+It is also included in various private and public collections such as those of The Rooms Provincial Art Gallery's Permanent Collection, the Canada Council Art Bank, the National Gallery of Canada, and the Confederation Centre Art Gallery, PEI.